Kazade/simulant-engine/documentation/actors.md

 actor->rig->find_joint("Neck")->rotate_to(rotation);
 ```

-This allows you to take manual control of joints, even if the reset of the mesh is animated.
+This allows you to take manual control of joints, even if the rest of the mesh is animated.